Segs/Segs/docs/CONTRIBUTING.md

 ### Reporting Bugs or Enhancements or Feature Requests

 Bugs, Enhancements, and Feature Requests are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-When creating an issue, please provide the following information by filling in [the template](ISSUE_TEMPLATE.md).

 This section guides you through submitting an issue for SEGS.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating issues, please check [this list](#before-submitting-an-issue) as you might find out that you don't need to create one.
 When you are creating an issue, please [include as many details as possible](#how-do-i-submit-a-good-issue).
 Fill out [the required template](ISSUE_TEMPLATE.md), the information it asks for helps us resolve issues faster.